Should you be using pathlib?

 Removing Things

-Here is where things get messy for Pathlib - for the first time we need to use a function from outside pathlib - using shuti.rmtree to remove a non-empty directory.
+For the first time we need to use a function from outside pathlib - using shutil.rmtree to remove a non-empty directory.

 The best way to do this is with shutil.rmtree, which will remove the directory even if it is not empty.